amansingh61/bloom/README.md

   example_title: Code generation
   group: English
 - text: |
-    Which is the correct preposition?I'm born X July.
+    Which is the correct preposition?
+I'm born X July.
 X is the preposition in He sat X a chair.
 X is the preposition on
     She drove X the bridge.
 X is the preposition
   example_title: Grammar exercise 2